operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 The installer service account should be assign the controller's service account the permissions it needs to perform its operations i.e. the permissions to manage all resources listed under `.spec.install.permissions`.
 In order to grant the deployment service account permissions to manage the scoped resources, the installer service account must itself have permissions to manage and create the listed scoped resources.

-In this specific example, for the [extension](./unpacked-argocd-bundle/argocd-operator.v0.6.0.clusterserviceversion.yamlprovided-serviceaccount.md) the installer service account should assign the controller's service account permissions to create and manage `Configmap`s, `Events`  and `coordination.k8s.io`.
+In this specific example, for the ArgoCD extension the installer service account should assign the controller's service account [permissions](./unpacked-argocd-bundle/argocd-operator.v0.6.0.clusterserviceversion.yaml#L1132) to create and manage `Configmap`s, `Events`  and `coordination.k8s.io`.

 ```yml
 rules: